 Each year, the University awards a number of prizes to individual staff or teams for outstanding work in teaching and/or learning support.
 The call for applications for the 2019 prizes is now open, and applications must be received by 5.00pm on Friday 17th May 2019.

 Faculty Teaching Prizes

-The £5,000 Barbara Morris Prize for Learning Support is awarded for outstanding achievement in supporting learning and is open to all staff; the criteria for this award can be found here.
+The University Prize for Learning Support is awarded for outstanding achievement in supporting learning and is open to all staff; the criteria for this award can be found here.
 The selection panel for this prize is chaired by the Deputy Vice-Chancellor Education.

-The 2017 University Teaching Prizes will be awarded by the Vice-Chancellor at a lunchtime ceremony on Wednesday 4th October 2017.
+The 2019 University Teaching Prizes will be formally awarded by the Vice-Chancellor at a gala dinner and ceremony to be held on Wednesday 10 July.

 For all prizes, the following general rules apply:

 - Applications may be made by individuals or teams; nomination is not required.

 - Applications must be made on the University Teaching Prizes Application Form for a faculty Teaching Prize.

 - Applications must be made on the University Prize for Learning Support Application Form for the University Prize for Learning Support.